ajain2303/Address-Book/README.md

 # Address Book API
 Built a RESTful API in Java for an Address Book with an Elasticearch Data Storage.

-#Capabilities
+# Capabilities
--GET: Get a list of all contacts or get a contact by name
+- GET: Get a list of all contacts or get a contact by name
--POST: Create a contact
+- POST: Create a contact
--PUT: Update a contact
+- PUT: Update a contact
--DELETE: Delete a contact
+- DELETE: Delete a contact

-#Install and Run Elastic Search
+# Install and Run Elastic Search
 curl -L -O https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-6.2.4.tar.gz tar -xvf elasticsearch-6.2.4.tar.gz cd elasticsearch-6.2.4/bin
 ./elasticsearch
 We now have the Elastic search up and runnning.

-#How to run the code
+# How to run the code
 Once you have Elastic search server running, open up the repository in an IDE.
 Once you click run, you should be able to acces http://localhost:4567
 This is where we are going to making all of our RESTful requests to the Address Book.